CSLearning4U/StudentCSP/_sources/CSPRepeatStrings/ch9_exercises.rst

         .. tab:: Question

            The code below is supposed to replace all 1's with i's, but it is in an infinite loop.
+You can reload the page to stop the infinite loop.
 Add a line to make the code work.
 It should print: "This is a string."

            .. activecode::  ch9ex4q
                 :nocodelens: